ulfschneider/ulf.website/content/posts/2024-08-29-textmate-default-shell-editor.md

 : Open a new instance of TextEdit, even if TextEdit is already open.

 `-W`
-: Wait until the TextEdit is closed again.
+: Wait until the instance of TextEdit is closed again.

 Recently I noticed the waiting is not working anymore in my shell.
 Even if I close the editor, the shell waits forever and I cannot proceed in the shell with what I wanted to do.
 I have to stop the waiting process by pressing <kbd>CTRL</kbd> <kbd>C</kbd>.
 I cannot tell if it´s a problem of TextEdit or of Oh My Zsh.